smartinrub/sergiomartinrubio.com/_posts/2021-04-03-top-agile-development-best-practices.md

     You can use as story points the *Fibonacci sequence* (1, 2, 3, 5, 8, 13...), *T-shirt sizes* (e.g. S, M, L, XL...) or any other measure that establishes a proper distinction between relative sizes, so it's clear if a story is significantly smaller or bigger than others.
 This also gives rough estimates so it's easy for stakeholder to know how big a task is.

-    > The backlog contains all the tasks that are pending but are not part of the sprint because either they are not well defined or they are low priority.
+    > The backlog contains all the tasks that are pending but are not part of the sprint because either they are not well defined or are of low priority.

   - **Daily stand-up**.
 These meetings are performed everyday and are meant to keep everyone in the team updated on what other members are working on.
 Each team member usually provides updates in about a minute and the session shouldn't take longer than 15 minutes in total.